MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Modules** - list of Microsoft owned DLLs and memory address locations loaded into the Office application.

-- **ProcessName** - name of the Office application executable the hang occurred in, e.g. excel.exe.
+- **ProcessName** - name of the Office application executable the hang occurred in.
+For example, excel.exe.

 - **Stacks** - list of call stacks (frame addresses) and associated CPU and Wait durations that were observed to be running at the point the hang occurred.